CollegeFootballNews.com Preview 2017: Big Ten Rankings

 Will that whole hunter-becoming-the-hunted thing matter?
 Having a RB like Saquon Barkley and a baller of a quarterback in Trace McSorley should overcome most of the other issues – and there aren’t a ton of them.
 The lines need to replace a few of the main men, the receiving corps could use a star No. 1 target, and there’s a bit of a prove-it factor overall for a team that might have simply caught fire at the right time.
 But the Nittany Lions were a year too early – this seasonr’s version should be every bit as strong.

-The defense loses pass rushers T.J.
-Watt and Vince Biegel along with top corner Sojourn Shelton, and the defense won’t drop a lick.
+The defense loses Jack Cichy to a torn ACL, and pass rushers T.J.
+Watt and Vince Biegel along with top corner Sojourn Shelton – and the defense won’t drop a lick.
 Even without the lost stars, the defensive front seven will once again be a brick wall, led by a linebacking corps that’ll be the best in the Big Ten – or No. 1A behind Iowa.
 Even without OT Ryan Ramczyk and RB Corey Clement, the Wisconsin ground game will be the Wisconsin ground game.
 It all adds up to more of the same.

 1. Ohio State

 And here we go again.
 The backfield of QB J.T.
 Barrett and RB Mike Weber will dominate, but can the young wide receivers come though?
 It’s Ohio State – what do you think?
 The secondary has more talent where all the other ones came from, and the linebackers will be fine, but it’s the defensive front that’ll be the biggest positive.
 No team should have this many great defensive ends.